 How can the problem be resolved?

 One of the key things missing from the general approach to requirements are the traceability links between phases.
 Many tools do a great job of requirements management and traceability within a particular phase but provide a poor auditable trail for traceability between phases.
-The activities of comprehensive and complete life cycle traceability become an auditing afterthought to be finished after the project is completed.
-This is the result that ISO 26262 tries to avoid through documented attention to the development process, decision making and selection of supporting tools.
+The activities of comprehensive and complete lifecycle traceability become an auditing afterthought, to be finished after the project is completed.
+This is the result that ISO 26262 tries to avoid through documented attention to the development process, decision-making and selection of supporting tools.

 A confidence level is assigned to a given tool, or a flow within a tool, based upon the probability that it will insert or cause an error, combined with the likelihood that the error will be detected during the development process.
 The importance of the tool confidence level is that it will determine the cost an organization must invest in tool qualification.

-- Determine the existing process and tools, or, “Where are we now?”
-Review the current embedded hardware and software development processes and tool chains.
+- Determine the existing process and tools to answer the question “Where are we now?”: Review the current embedded hardware and software development processes and tool chains.
 Understand the application(s) to be developed and assign levels of confidence in terms of safety.

-- Gap analysis or, “Where would we like to be?”
-Perform a gap or impact analysis to identify current challenges and process efficiency improvements – often done using model-based design techniques.
+- Gap analysis to answer the question “Where would we like to be?”: Perform a gap or impact analysis to identify current challenges and process efficiency improvements – often done using model-based design techniques.

-- Training and Instruction.
-Provide design-for-safety training and instruction to address the previously identified gaps.
+- Training and instruction: Provide design-for-safety training and instruction to address the previously identified gaps.

-- Hands-on deployment support.
-Apply the knowledge gained in the previous steps to a specific pilot project.
+- Hands-on deployment support: Apply the knowledge gained in the previous steps to a specific pilot project.
 This will require assistance in a wide range of areas including requirements traceability, modeling, simulation, code generation, verification, validation, tool qualification and system integration.

-Alignment with Best Practices
+Alignment with Best Practices for Functional Safety